 The vast majority of areas of our buildings are safe for those who may have difficulty however additional arrangements may be required and will be arranged.

-Staff or students who have visitors who may have difficulty are required to notify a Fire Safety Officer, Patrol/Security, Venue Essex, Communications and External Relations or Wivenhoe House Hotel staff as appropriate before or on their arrival on campus.
+Staff or students who have visitors who may have difficulty are required to notify Workplace Health, Safety and Wellbeing a Security, Accommodation Essex, Event Essex, Communications and External Relations or Wivenhoe House Hotel staff as appropriate before or on their arrival on campus.
 People being visited will be required to take responsibility for providing assistance; this may be devolved to other persons willing to assist.

 Wheelchair users and others who cannot manage stairs